Last Updated: September 12, 2019; Last Reviewed: September 12, 2019

 ||Selected Adverse Events

-- 1 tablet once daily in ART-naive patients.
-This Biktarvy dose can also be used to replace the current ARV regimen in patients who have been virologically suppressed (HIV-1 RNA <50 copies/mL) on a stable ARV regimen for at least 3 months with no history of treatment failure and no known substitutions associated with resistance to the individual components of Biktarvy.
+- One tablet once daily with or without food in antiretroviral (ARV) therapy-naive patients.
+This dose of Biktarvy can also be used to replace the current ARV regimen in patients who have been virologically suppressed (HIV RNA <50 copies/mL) on a stable ARV regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Biktarvy.

 - Diarrhea, nausea, headache

-- Screen patients for hepatitis B virus (HBV) infection before use of emtricitabine or TAF.
-Severe acute exacerbation of HBV can occur when emtricitabine or TAF is discontinued; therefore, monitor hepatic function for several months after halting therapy with emtricitabine or TAF.
+- Screen patients for hepatitis B virus (HBV) infection before using emtricitabine or TAF.
+Severe acute exacerbation of HBV can occur when discontinuing emtricitabine or TAF; therefore, monitor hepatic function for several months after halting therapy with emtricitabine or TAF.

 - Biktarvy is not recommended for use with other ARV drugs.